 She has won awards and citations from the City of Philadelphia as well as the City of Florence, Italy, and has been awarded residencies in S. Stefano in Sessanio, Abruzzo; in Scarlino, Tuscany and the Vermont Studio School, USA.
 She was awarded the Lucy Glick Prize at the Fellowship PAFA 2020.
-Her work is represented in private and public collections internationally and most recently DISSOLUTION OF A GREAT NATION, 2019, was acquired by FPAFA.
+Her work is represented in private and public collections internationally and most recently DISSOLUTION OF A GREAT NATION, 2019, and LADY MADONNA, 2023 were acquired by FPAFA COLLECTION.

 FELLOWSHIP OF PAFA ANNUAL EXHIBITION at GROSS McCLEAF GALLERY in Center City, Philadelphia!

 SUNSHINE ON MY LEFT SHOULDER, Perkins Center for the Arts, Collingswood, NJ

 VIRTUAL EXHIBITION curated by Rebecca O'Leary at Hot Bed Gallery, Philadelphia